Glossary

 - Configure manufacturing processes, pricing equations, materials, post-processing options and other manufacturing-related processing options

-- Manage workstations
+- Manage operations

 - Define advanced manufacturability checks including wall thickness analysis